RusiLong/HW4/README.md

 CODE is in hw4.ipynb doc.

-picture is in the plot doc.
+picture is in the newplot doc.